zevbo/StateDimensionLogic/README.md

 ### Detailed

-This project has a number of layers.
-Fully understanding how to use the project requires understanding each individual layer, as well as how they fit together.
+This package has a number of layers.
+Fully understanding how to use the package requires understanding each individual layer, as well as how they fit together.
 Before we take a look at each layer individually, we're going to take a step back for a quick overview of each major section.

-- **State Dimensions, Sd.t**: An ```'a Sd.t``` is a unique key meant to represent some data about the robot.
-That can be anything from the position of the robot, to that status of a button, to some intermediate data for estimating state about the robot.
+- **State Dimensions, Sd.t**: An ```'a Sd.t``` is a unique key meant to represent some data about the process you are using this package for.
+That can be anything from the position of a robot, to that status of a button, to some intermediate calculation data.
 The type they are paramterized over represents the type of the data that is stored with them.
 - **Robot State, RobotState.t or Rs.t**: An ```Rs.t``` is a glorified univ map from ```'a Sd.t``` values to ```'a``` values.
+A little note at this point: this pacakge was originally intended soley for robotics, so for the moment some of the names have "robot" in them.
+It isn't meant to indicate they can't also be used to describe a different process.
 - **Robot State History, RobotStateHistory.t or Rsh.t**: An ```Rsh.t``` will store a number of robot states, each one corresponding to a different time stamp.
 - **Sd_lang, 'a Sd_lang.t**: In this section, we will keep the underlying mechanics of what an sd lang is a little bit abstract (for more information go to the in-depth section).
-What you really need to know is that an Sd_lang defines some peice of logic that uses some data from an ```Rsh.t``` and outputs some value of type 'a, just like a function might.
+What you really need to know is that an Sd_lang defines some peice of logic that uses some data from an ```Rsh.t``` and outputs some value of type ```'a```, just like a function might.
 - **Node, Sd_node.t**: An ```Sd_node.t``` is made up of a ```Rs.t Sd_lang.t``` and a variable representing the ```Sd.t``` values that are expected to be returned by the ```Sd_lang.t```.
 - **Model**: A model is not an officially defined concept.
 Rather, it is meant to denote any type based mainly on (directly or indirectly) ```Sd_lang.t```s that runs the logic of the entire program.
 Currently, the only model we offer is a sequential model (```Seq_model.t```), which each tick runs the same sequence of ```Sd_node.t```s one after the other.